Definition of DevOps

 DevOps History: Roots of the Culture

-DevOps history finds its roots in the late 2000s when a lot of experts from the tech industries and business leaders really began to notice the dysfunctional nature of the standard approach of doing business.
+DevOps history found its roots in the late 2000s when many experts from the tech industries and business leaders began to notice the dysfunctional nature of the standard approach of doing business.
 Basically, in the old way, the developers who write the code would be organizationally and functionally separated from the release and maintenance teams.
-For instance, a lot of times these two teams had different or even contending goals and KPI to evaluate their performance.
-As a result, you had two siloed teams who were only concerned about their own area of work on the project, which only increased time–to–market.
+For instance, many times, these two teams had different or even contending goals and KPI to evaluate their performance.
+As a result, you had two siloed teams who were only concerned about their work area on the project, which only increased time–to–market.

-Among the most important DevOps benefits is the increased speed with which you can release new software quickly and with greater stability.
-Since DevOps promotes automation, continuous delivery, and quick feedback all of the process flows faster through the SDLC.
-Also, the improved collaboration allows for all of the bugs and glitches before the release making the deployed software a lot more stable.
-This collaboration also includes the business departments of the company since the C-suite also plays an important role in DevOps implementation and promoting the DevOps culture.
+Among the most important DevOps benefits is the increased speed you can release new software quickly and with more excellent stability.
+Since DevOps promotes automation, continuous delivery, and quick feedback, the process flows faster through the Systems Development Life Cycle (SDLC).
+Also, the improved collaboration inside the DevOps teams allows for all of the bugs and glitches before the release making the deployed software a lot more stable.
+Operations Teams collaboration also includes the company’s business departments since the C-suite also plays an important role in DevOps implementation and promoting the DevOps culture.

-Since DevOps allows companies to improve their deployment frequency and their recovery time, ultimately the customers benefit as well.
-Since the delivery pipeline is automated, you can ensure a higher level of reliability and stability after every release.
-This also includes continuous testing that improves the overall quality of the build.
-This brings us to continuous delivery and continuous deployment (CI/CD).
+Since DevOps allows companies to improve their deployment frequency and recovery time, ultimately, the customers benefit.
+Since the delivery pipeline is automated, you can ensure higher reliability and stability after every release.
+DevOps adoption also includes continuous automated testing that improves the overall quality of the build.
+This brings DevOps teams to continuous integration and continuous delivery (CI/CD).
 These mentioned DevOps benefits allow companies to develop and integrate code faster with QA testing automated as well.

 Why DevOps Matters

 The reason why DevOps matters nowadays is in speeding up the business processes over the world.
-Since they are becoming more fast–paced, the clients are always expecting new features to be developed a lot faster than before.
-This means that companies cannot be burdened by the old way of doing things with siloed teams that significantly slow down development.
-If you are looking to start implementing DevOps from scratch, there will be a great idea to hire a DevOps consultant to establish key metrics, implement automation, and integrate the Quality Assurance for the smooth SDLC.
-The frequent issue, when testing is not given the high priority it deserves and it ends up slowing down the release flows.
+Since they are becoming faster–paced, the clients expect new features to be developed a lot faster than before.
+This means that companies cannot be burdened by the old way of doing things with siloed teams that significantly slow down software delivery.
+If you are looking for best practices to start implementing DevOps tools from scratch, there will be a great idea to hire a DevOps engineer consultant to establish key metrics, implement automation, and integrate the Quality Assurance for the smooth SDLC.
+When testing is not given the high priority it deserves, the frequent issue ends up slowing down the release flows.

 If you are looking to optimize processes between your development and operations departments, DevOps is a modern and essential approach businesses need to adopt.
-Even though the pace of innovation may be boosted, DevOps gives you a possibility to better manage all of these processes and make the builds more relaxed.
-This is a win–win for everybody since your internal teams will be happy and your customers as well.
+Even though the pace of innovation may be boosted, DevOps allows you to manage all of these processes better and make the builds more relaxed.
+This is a win-win for everybody since your internal teams will be happy and your customers as well.

-Be ready for other tomorrow’s business models and methodologies, staying up to date with the innovation theories of entrepreneurship.
+Be ready for tomorrow’s business models, methodologies and complex environments, staying up to date with the innovation theories of entrepreneurship.